rebeccakee/cse6250-e1-project/README.md

 ### 3. PAVE model training

+To change the prediction window, change the `last-time` parameter in `parse.py`.
+The default is set to -10, indicating a 10 hour prediction window.

 Train and validate the PAVE model, the best model will be saved in PAVE/data/models/
 ```
 cd ../code/